Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-Other/11-API-Generator/Functionality.md

 ### Table Fields

 Every API Page must have at least one field.
-To define a field, select the table, choose the action **Fields** and choose all fields which should be included on the API page.
+To define a field, select the table, choose the action **Fields** and choose all fields that should be included on the API page.

 ![image.png](./img/Table-Fields.png)

 ### Source Table View

-Table view can be used to limit records included in the API page.
-To create a table view, create a new relation, set **Target Table No.** to the same table as your API page and leave the **Source Table No.** blank.
+A table view can limit the number of records included in the API page.
+To create a table view, create a new relation, set **Target Table No.** to the same table as your API page, and leave the **Source Table No.** blank.

-Specify any condition in line section (all lines have AND condition automatically).
-For table view, only **Type** = **Filter** is allowed.
+Specify any condition in the line section (all lines automatically have an AND condition).
+Only **Type** = **Filter** is allowed for table view.

 ![image.png](./img/Table-View.png)

 ### Parent-Child Relations

-Parent-Child relation can be used to include one API page in another API page (example: to access customer ledger entries through the customer API page).
+Parent-child relations can be used to include one API page in another API page (for example, to access customer ledger entries through the customer API page).

 To create a relation, create a new relation, set **Target Table No.** to the same table as your API page and the **Source Table No.** to the table of the parent API page.

-Specify any condition in line section (all lines have AND condition automatically).
+Specify any condition in the line section (all lines have AND condition automatically).
 Both **Types** = **Filter** and **Field** are allowed.

 ![image.png](./img/Table2Table-Relation.png)